Mars flyby: History

 In July 1965, Mariner 4 achieved a flyby of Mars with a return of data, providing the public and scientists with dramatically closer images of Mars.
 During the flyby Mariner 4 took 21 pictures amounting to about 1% of the surface of Mars.
 Mars was not globally mapped until the Mariner 9 orbiter, which over the course of 1972 to 1973 took thousands of images up to 100m a pixel.
-Observations from optical ground-based Earth telescopes have to peer through the atmosphere which blurred images, typically limiting them to resolving features about 300 km across even when Earth and Mars are closest.
+Observations from optical ground-based Earth telescopes have to peer through the atmosphere which blurs images, typically limiting them to resolving features about 300 km across even when Earth and Mars are closest.

 In October 1999, Deep Space 1 made observations of Mars after its flyby of asteroid Braille.
 Although this was a very distant flyby it did succeed in taking multiple infrared spectra with its MICAS instrument of the planet.

 In 2018, Mars Cube One (MarCO), two flyby CubeSats to relay communication from InSight lander during its EDL were launched towards Mars with the cruise stage.
 Both MarCOs reached Mars and successfully relayed data during the entry, descent, and landing phase of Insight on November 26, 2018.